jose1522/embl_test/readme.md

 ### Kafka Worker
 - Limited to 1 worker due to usage of sqlite.
 SQLite blocks the file when writing, so there's no benefit in adding more workers
-- There is one worker per container so that it can be scaled by using `--scale` flag and be more transparent than using processes inside the container
+- I used faust to consume messages from Kafka
+- Operations can be cached in-between transactions for better performance (more about this in the Redis section)

 ### Redis
 - Redis was added to cache sqlalchemy objects and accelerate the processing of the messages.
 This helps when the latency